-The HeadRush FRFR-108 weighs just 19 pounds and features a handle on both the top and bottom ends that made it easy to transport.
-We found it easy to pop into the back of a car too.
-The shape of the speakers allowed us to get it into an angled-backline position with ease that blasted direct sound right at our faces.
+The HeadRush FRFR-108 weighs just 19 pounds and features a handle on both the top and bottom ends for convenient transport.
+We found it easy to pop it into the back of a car.
+The shape of the speakers allowed us to get it into an angled-backline position with ease, which blasted direct sound right at our faces.

-Aside from a highly thought-out outward form, we found that the HeadRush also had an excellent clear and flat frequency response across the frequency range, with decent headroom to spare when we needed it.
+In addition to a highly thought-out outward form, we found the HeadRush also had an excellent clear and flat frequency response across the frequency range, with decent headroom to spare when we needed it.
 The contour switch was also very helpful in reducing out-of-control low-range frequencies that came up when we moved between different positions, such as low to the ground vs on a stand.

-Though the 8” speaker is powerful enough for smaller gigs, you can also get the 12” version if you want more volume.
-Overall, we give this build a thumbs up for fitting all the necessary features and superb quality into a neat price range that certainly leveled up our gigging experience.
+The 8” speaker is powerful enough for smaller gigs, but there’s also a 12” version if you want more volume.
+Overall, we give this build a thumbs-up for fitting all the necessary features and superb quality into a neat price range that certainly leveled up our gigging experience.

 Friedman ASC-12 500-watt Active Modeler/Profiler Monitor – KGR Editor’s Choice

-Our editor’s choice is the Friedman ASC-12, which could even be considered a work of art.
-It gave a natural amp-in-a-room’’ feel to our modeled tone and made the listening experience sublime.
+Our Editor’s Choice is the Friedman ASC-12, which could reasonably be considered a work of art.
+It gave a natural amp-in-a-room’ feel to our modeled tone and made the listening experience sublime.

-There has been a persistent issue among amp modelers that even with accurate simulation of great amps and cabinets, they do not have the same feel as an actual guitar speaker displacing real air.
+There has been a persistent issue among amp modelers where even accurate simulation of great amps and cabinets don’t have the same feel as an actual guitar speaker displacing real air.
 We found in our tests that the ASC-12 completely mitigates this and gave our tone an authentic feel like no other FRFR could, with prominent air displacement.